-► To configure target server display and mouse settings:
+To configure target server display and mouse settings:

 - At the target server, configure the target server display orientation for each video port to match the display orientation of your remote client.
-For example, if you are using an extended desktop orientation moving from left-to-right across two monitors at the remote client, set the target server - Ensure that your target server's video has already been set to a supported resolution and refresh rate.
-See Supported Target Server Video Resolutions (on page 382)
+For example, if you are using an extended desktop orientation moving from left-to-right across two monitors at the remote client, set the target server display orientation to the same. - Ensure that your target server's video has already been set to a supported resolution and refresh rate.
+See Supported Target Server Video Resolutions (on page 380)